Music Library Audio/Visual Collection

 Sound and Video Recordings:

 All patrons with a OneCard or UNC Borrower’s Card: 30 days ($1.00/day overdue fine)

-Items that come with supplementary materials, like parts that go with a score, CDs that accompany a book, or multiple disc sets, are considered part of the item.
-An item is not considered returned until all of its parts have been returned.
-Therefore, a score returned without its parts will remain checked out to the patron until all parts are returned.
+Music Library items that come with supplementary materials, like parts with a score, a CD accompanying a book, or multiple disc sets, are considered part of the item.
+An item is not considered returned until all of its parts have been returned: a score returned without its parts will remain checked out to the patron until all parts are returned.
 If parts are lost, the entire score must be replaced or a replacement fee must be paid; the same applies to sound and video recordings with multiple discs.

 Music Course Reserve items (books and scores only) may be checked out overnight within the last 2 hours the Music Library is open on a given day, to be returned within the first hour we are next open.
 Hourly overdue fines ($1/hr) apply.